droideck/Curse-of-Strahd-Reloaded-PF2e/Chapter 2 - The Land of Barovia/Strahd von Zarovich.md

 ***Strahd's Allies.*** For reasons of both balance and narrative, it is important that Strahd faces the final fight alone.

 ***Strahd's Tactics.*** Strahd's original statblock is exceptionally fragile, allowing players to destroy him *without* the Sunsword as early as level 6.
-His ***phasing*** lair action, however, turns the original final battle into a torturous slog, ensuring that the players cannot win unless the Dungeon Master allows it or makes a mistake.
+His ***phasing*** lair action, however, turns the original final battle into a torturous slog, ensuring that the players cannot win unless the Game Master allows it or makes a mistake.

 Many substitute statblocks have been proposed, increasing Strahd's Challenge Rating beyond his original difficulty.
 However, these strengthened statblocks fail for two simple reasons: